davestearns/identity-service/README.md

 impl SerializableSecret for Password {}
 ```

+Unfortunately you can't simply use a type alias here, as that doesn't introduce a new type, just an alias for an existing type.
+But a wrapper type allows you to keep the internal `String` private, and only expose an immutable reference.

 This gets you most of the way there, but types used with `Secret<>` must also implement the `Zeroize` trait to zero-out their memory when they get freed.
 Thankfully, you can just delegate to the wrapped type for this since the crate that defines the `Zeroize` trait already implements it for `String`:

 ```rust